pangilinan-patrick/pangilinan-patrick/README.md

 - 🗓️ I'm planning on creating a website to house my portfolio projects.

+- 💻 I'm the UI/UX dev for our thesis project, the <strong>MyDBuddy Chat Bot</strong>.
+The project is fully documented in [this repo](https://github.com/pangilinan-patrick/MyDCampus-Channel-Web).

 - ⚡ Fun facts:
   - Hablo español!
 Platiquemos para que pueda practicar 😊
   - I like playing the piano and composing music.